Theoriz/Web2NDI_SyphonSpout_TouchDesigner/README.md

 - NDI
 - Syphon / Spout
 - Fullscreen with videomapping (Kantan)

+## Use

+Setup your resolution in the web renderer
+Setup your resolution in the videomapping (for videomapping output)

 Note : With the free license of Touch designer you are limited to 1280x1280